CompassionCH/compassion-modules/child_compassion/README.rst

 ===================

 Setup child and projects for sponsorship management.
-Webservice information retrieving is also done in this module...
+Webservice information retrieving is also done in this module.

 Installation
 ============